anshpu/SkillSwap-Hub/README.md

-# 🎓 SkillSwap Hub – UI/UX Design Project (York University)
+# 🎓 SkillSwap Hub – UI/UX Design Project

 ### 🧠 Overview
 **SkillSwap Hub** is a university group project developed for the **EECS 3461 – User Interface Design** course at **York University**.